SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 ### Ads on AMP powered pages

-To enable the Recirculation Ads for AMP powered pages, Go to Advance Tab on SpotIM Settings and set `Recirculation AMP Ad tag` to enable.
+To enable the Recirculation Ads for AMP powered pages, go to the advanced tab in your Spot.IM plugin Settings (not wp for amp) and set `Recirculation AMP Ad tag` to enable.
 Please note that ads must be turned on by your account manager first before they start populating.
 ![RC Ads](../amp-plugin/rc-ads.png)